Performance Horizon is the latest member of the performance marketing industry to tout artificial intelligence (AI) as part of its tech stack.

 The Newcastle-based SaaS (Software as a Service) partner solutions platform has set out to “transform” affiliate and partner marketing, announcing the addition of proprietary AI capabilities to support its “growing ecosystem” of merchants, marketing partners, developers and tech companies.

-Yet to be rolled out to the group's entire client and partner portfolio, customers already trialling the AI product include Marriott Hotels & Resorts, British Airways, and fashion marketplace The Iconic.
+Yet to be rolled out to the group's entire client and partner portfolio, customers already trialing the AI product include Marriott Hotels & Resorts, British Airways, and fashion marketplace The Iconic.

 A complex process